Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Pre-Transition Quantum Threat Landscape in CC

 \subsection{Risk Assessment of Pre-Transition Quantum Threats Across \gls{CC} Layers}

 This section provides a comprehensive risk assessment of the {pre-transition} quantum threat landscape across different \gls{CC} layers, using the likelihood and impact criteria defined in Tables~\ref{table:likelihood} and~\ref{table:impact}.
 All likelihood determinations assume a 15-year timeline for the emergence of large-scale \gls{QC} capable of executing Shor's or Grover's algorithms to break classical encryption.
 The likelihood (L) of each pre-transition quantum threat is evaluated based on three key factors: (1) Intrinsic exploitability, which assesses whether known classical vulnerabilities (e.g., weak keys, legacy algorithms) can be accelerated by quantum techniques; (2) Timeline for large-scale \gls{QC}, determining whether the exploit strictly depends on Shor’s or Grover’s algorithms at scale (expected in 15+ years) or on more advanced capabilities such as \gls{QAML}; and (3) Existing mitigations, which include partial or hybrid \gls{PQC} deployment, robust side-channel defenses, and strong network segmentation.
-Based on these considerations, we categorize likelihood (L) as follows. \begin{enumerate}[label=\alph*)] \item \textit{High (H):} Threats with critical vulnerabilities (e.g., short RSA keys, unpatched software) and minimal quantum-safe protections, coupled with broad public exposure or nation-state--level adversaries investing heavily in quantum R\&D. This setting implies {quantum-based exploitation is straightforward} once large-scale \gls{QC} emerges.
+Based on these considerations, we categorize likelihood (L) as follows: (a) \textit{High (H)}, for threats with critical vulnerabilities (e.g., short RSA keys, unpatched software) and minimal quantum-safe protections, coupled with broad exposure or nation-state adversaries investing in quantum R\&D, implying straightforward exploitation once large-scale \gls{QC} emerges; (b) \textit{Medium (M)}, for threats partially mitigated by hybrid or longer-key cryptographic approaches (e.g., \gls{HNDL} scenarios), where adversaries rely on partial quantum power realistic in 15+ years—classical techniques remain effective, but quantum feasibility heightens concern; and (c) \textit{Low (L)}, for threats where systems have robust quantum readiness (PQC-based TLS, large symmetric keys, side-channel noise injection) or require advanced \gls{QAML} capabilities beyond the 15-year horizon, making exploits improbable under foreseeable constraints or deterred by high cost—proactive upgrades to AES-256 and SHA-3 significantly reduce feasibility, hence Grover-dependent threats (e.g., symmetric key weakening, hash pre-image attacks) are rated Low.